Constructing fold maps by surgery operations and their Reeb spaces: Reeb spaces and (normal) S-bubbling operations

-By applying S-bubbling operation, we have results similar to Theorem \ref{thm:2}.
+By applying M-bubbling operations, we have results similar to ones mentioned in Theorem \ref{thm:1} and Theorem \ref{thm:2} for example.
 However, some statements are a bit different.
 For example, we have the following.

 \begin{Thm} Let $R$ be a PID.
-For any integer $0 \leq j \leq n$, we define $G_j$ as a torsion-free finitely generated module over $R$ so that $G_0$ is $R$ and that $G_n$ is not zero.
-Then, by a finite iteration of normal S-bubbling operations to a map $f$ as in Theorem \ref{thm:2}, Theorem \ref{thm:3}, Theorem \ref{thm:4} or Corollary \ref{cor:3}, we obtain a fold map $f^{\prime}$ such that the map obtained by the restriction to its singular set is an embedding and $H_j(W_{{f}^{\prime}};R)$ is isomorphic to $G_j$. \end{Thm} \begin{proof} Set $g_j={\rm rank }G_j$.
-We can choose $g_n \geq 1$ disjoint polyhedra in an open disc in the interior ${\rm Int} f(M)$ of the image such that the following hold. \begin{enumerate} \item Each polyhedron is a bouquet of spheres whose dimensions are not smaller than $1$ and not larger than $n-1$ or a point. \item The number of $k$-dimensional spheres used in all of these bouquets is $g_{n-k}$. \end{enumerate} We can apply (trivial) S-bubbling operations such that the generating polyhedra are inverse images of connected components in the previous disjoint polyhedra by the maps from the Reeb spaces to ${\mathbb{R}}^n$ as in Definition \ref{def:2} one after another starting from the given map $f$.
-By Proposition \ref{prop:3}, we have a desired map.
+For any integer $0 \leq j \leq n$, we define $G_j$ as a free and finitely generated module over $R$ so that $G_0$ is trivial and that $G_n$ is not zero.
+Then, by a finite iteration of normal M-bubbling {\rm (}S-bubbling{\rm )} operations to a map $f$, we obtain a fold map $f^{\prime}$ such that $H_j(W_{{f}^{\prime}};R)$ is isomorphic to $H_j(W_f;R) \oplus G_j$. \end{Thm} \begin{proof} As done in Theorem \ref{thm:2}, we show the statement in the case where $f$ is the natural projection of the standard sphere and we can show this in general cases similarly.

-Furthermore, if we choose $g_n \geq 1$ disjoint polyhedra in the interior ${\rm Int} f(M)$ of the image such that the following two hold and that we can demonstrate a finite iteration of S-bubbling operations similarly, then we also have a desired map. \begin{enumerate} \item Each polyhedron is a bouquet of manifolds whose dimensions are not smaller than $1$ and not larger than $n-1$ or a point. \item The number of $k$-dimensional manifolds used in all of these bouquets is $g_{n-k}$ and their homology types with coefficient rings $R$ are same as that of $k$-dimensional sphere. \end{enumerate} \end{proof}
+Set $g_j={\rm rank} \quad G_j$.
+We can choose $g_n \geq 1$ disjoint polyhedra in an open disc in an appropriate connected component of the regular value set as in Example \ref{ex:1} (\ref{ex:1.1}) so that the following hold. \begin{enumerate} \item Each polyhedron is a bouquet of spheres whose dimensions are not smaller than $1$ and not larger than $n-1$ or a point. \item The number of $k$-dimensional spheres used in all of these bouquets is $g_{n-k}$. \end{enumerate} We can apply (trivial) M-bubbling (S-bubbling) operations such that the generating polyhedra are inverse images of connected components in the previous disjoint polyhedra by the maps from the Reeb spaces to ${\mathbb{R}}^n$ as in Definition \ref{def:2} one after another starting from the given map $f$.
+By Proposition \ref{prop:6}, we have a desired map.

-\begin{Rem} In the situation of Theorem \ref{thm:6}, sometimes we can not obtain a fold map $f^{\prime}$ by any finite iteration of normal S-bubbling operations to the original map $f$.
+Furthermore, if we choose $g_n \geq 1$ disjoint polyhedra in an open disc in an appropriate connected component of the regular value set as in Example \ref{ex:1} (\ref{ex:1.1}) such that the following two hold and that we can demonstrate a finite iteration of M-bubbling (resp.
+S-bubbling) operations similarly, then we also have a desired map. \begin{enumerate} \item Each polyhedron is a bouquet of manifolds whose dimensions are not smaller than $1$ and not larger than $n-1$ or a point. \item The number of $k$-dimensional manifolds used in all of these bouquets is $g_{n-k}$ and their homology types with coefficient rings $R$ are same as that of a $k$-dimensional sphere. \end{enumerate} \end{proof}